joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS_AUDIT.md

 ## Implementation order

-1. Main title: larger full-screen art with two VRAM planes and eight palettes.
+The remaining implementation is the opening menu/title artwork: a full-screen composition with two VRAM planes and eight palettes.

-2. True-ending route after its live state is available; compare its selectors and source loads to the now-installed main-ending family before reusing any assets.
+For additional verification, capture the true-ending route and compare its selectors and source loads with the installed main-ending family.
+Capture the wait sign's live appearance to complement its static pixel checks.

 Each implementation remains subject to [GRAPHICS.md](GRAPHICS.md): editable source art, licensed font provenance, exact-byte guards, collision checks, static plane/map tests, a live